-A Van de Graff atomic generator is installed in UBC's Hennings (Physics) Building—one of many government-supported research initiatives that emerge across Canada after World War II.
+A Van de Graff generator is installed in UBC's Hennings (Physics) Building—one of many government-supported research initiatives that emerge across Canada after World War II.

 UBC Chemistry Professor Neil Bartlett demonstrates the first reaction of a noble gas by combining xenon with platinum hexafluoride.
 The discovery is fundamental to our understanding of the chemical bond.